Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Theoretical properties of discontinuous

-Once we establish the reversibility (in distribution) and volume-preserving property of the integrator, the reversibility of DHMC proposals follows from these properties of our integrator by the standard arguments with only a minor modification.
-For these arguments, we refer the readers to \citet{neal10} and \citet{betancourt17} for a heuristic presentation and to \citet{fang14} for a more general and mathematically precise treatment.

-Analysis of our integrator's reversibility and volume-preserving property is similar to that of typical HMC integrators except for the coordinate-wise integration part of Algorithm~\ref{alg:coord_integrator_with_laplace_mom}.
-These properties for the coordinate-wise integrator are first established in Lemma~\ref{lem:symplecticity_coord_integrator}, based on which the same properties for Algorithm~\ref{alg:dhmc_integrator} are established in Theorem~\ref{thm:dhmc_integrator}. \begin{lemma} For a piecewise smooth potential energy $\pot(\btheta)$, the coordinate-wise integrator of Algorithm~\ref{alg:coord_integrator_with_laplace_mom} is volume-preserving and almost everywhere reversible for any coordinate index $i$.
-Moreover, updating multiple coordinates with the integrator in a random index order $\varphi(1), \ldots, \varphi(d)$ is again reversible (in distribution) provided that the random permutation $\varphi$ satisfies $\left(\varphi(1), \varphi(2), \ldots, \varphi(d)\right) \overset{d}{=} (\varphi(d), \varphi(d - 1), \ldots, \varphi(1))$. \end{lemma} \begin{theorem} For a piecewise smooth potential energy $\pot(\btheta)$, the integrator of Algorithm~\ref{alg:dhmc_integrator} is volume-preserving and almost everywhere reversible. \end{theorem} The proofs are in Appendix~\ref{sec:reversibility_vol_preservation_proof}.
+\begin{lemma} For a piecewise smooth potential energy $\pot(\btheta)$, the coordinate-wise integrator of Algorithm~\ref{alg:coord_integrator_with_laplace_mom} is volume-preserving and reversible for any coordinate index $i$ except on a set of Lebesgue measure zero.
+Moreover, updating multiple coordinates with the integrator in a random order $\varphi(1), \ldots, \varphi(d)$ is again reversible in distribution provided that the random permutation $\varphi$ satisfies $\left\{\varphi(1), \varphi(2), \ldots, \varphi(d)\right\} \overset{d}{=} \{\varphi(d), \varphi(d - 1), \ldots, \varphi(1)\}$. \end{lemma} \begin{theorem} For a piecewise smooth potential energy $\pot(\btheta)$, the integrator of Algorithm~\ref{alg:dhmc_integrator} is volume-preserving and reversible except on a set of Lebesgue measure zero. \end{theorem} The proofs are in the supplement Section~\ref{sec:dhmc_proofs_and_additional_results}.
+In the same section, we also establish the reversibility and volume-preserving property of discontinuous Hamiltonian dynamics under alternative kinetic energies.

-We also establish in Theorem~\ref{thm:symplecticity_disc_hamiltonian} a more general result on the reversibility and volume-preserving property of discontinuous Hamiltonian dynamics.
-The result in particular justifies the use of the alternative event-driven integrator Algorithm~\ref{alg:ed_integrator_with_gaussian_mom} in the supplemental appendix and may be useful in constructing other event-driven integrators with various momentum distributions.
-A \textit{solution operator} $\bPsi_t$ of a differential equation (or more generally of a differential inclusion) is a map such that $(\btheta(t), \p(t)) = \bPsi_t(\btheta_0, \p_0)$ is a solution of the equation with the initial condition $(\btheta(0), \p(0)) = (\btheta_0, \p_0) $.
-Also, \textit{symplecticity} is a property of Hamiltonian dynamics which in particular implies volume-preservation; see Appendix~\ref{sec:symplecticity_proof} for the definition.